 Choir music Annemieke Lustenhouwer

 This page offers an overview of the choir works I have composed; you may also listen to audio files in MP3 format here.
 I am not a DAW composer and still write my scores in the traditional manner.
-The MP3 files therefore do not possess full digital-audio quality.
-This entails certain limitations in terms of sound.
-Nevertheless, they offer a clear impression of how the music is intended to sound.
+Nevertheless, the MP3's offer a clear impression of how the music is intended to sound.
 You may listen to the music free of charge via this website.
 Alongside each work, you will also find links to the sheet music.

 The Sick Rose